A history of the trombone in timeline form. For sources see Trombone History Bibliography.

 1703—Paris, France: Sébastien de Brossard describes the trombone family in his Dictionnaire de Musique.
 His description is largely copied from Mersenne’s Harmonie universelle (1636) (Guion, Trombone 22).

-1704—Tönning, Germany: A painted ceiling by Barthold Conrath at the Church of St. Lawrence depicts a group of angels playing wind instruments and percussion, including a jubilant angel-trombonist (see above image; public domain) (Bowles, The Timpani 167).
+1704—Tönning, Germany: A painted ceiling by Barthold Conrath at the Church of St. Lawrence depicts a group of angels playing wind instruments and percussion, including a jubilant angel-trombonist (see below image; public domain) (Bowles, The Timpani 167).

 1704—Leipzig, Germany: Bach’s predecessor, Johann Kuhnau, complains to authorities that the church’s trombones are in a battered and useless condition.
 He requests a new “choir” of 4 trombones—discant, alto, tenor, and bass—but does not receive it (Terry 18).